ASHOKA PILLAR SARNATH

 To a large extent, it is possible that the warning of Emperor Ashoka in the context of people trying to divide Buddhism is inscribed on the top of the pillar and these four lions are an attempt to embody and make the same warning effective.

-This wheel (The symbol of the Buddhist law), originally adorned the ‘Lion Capital as a crowning member, supported on a short stone shaft.
-The stone shaft was not discovered from excavation but the thickness can be estimated from the mortice hole, 20.5 cms.
-In diameter, drilled into the stone between heads of the four seated lions.
+This wheel (The symbol of Buddhist law), originally adorned the “Lion Capital “as a crowning member, supported on a short stone shaft.
+The stone shaft was not discovered from excavation but the thickness can be estimated from the mortice hole, 20.5 cm.
+In diameter, drilled into the stone between the heads of the four seated lions.